banderson623/banderson623.github.com/projects/gilbert-school-board.md

 Of course there is room for change, but there is also a lot that we are doing well.
 I am up for the challenge of carrying our district through the following 4 years.

 I'd appreciate your vote on **Tuesday, September 8, from noon to 8pm**.
-Put in on your calendar and remember me: `"Brian Anderson"` (a pretty average person who enjoys our schools… no need to write anything more than my name though).
+Put it on your calendar and remember me: `"Brian Anderson"` (a pretty average person who enjoys our schools… no need to write anything more than my name though).

 ## Got a Question?